gieseke/bufferkdtree/docs/examples.rst

     :start-after: # Licence: GNU GPL (v2)
     :end-before: def run_algorithm(algorithm="buffer_kd_tree", tree_depth=None, leaf_size=None):

-Note that four devices (with ids 0,1,2, and 3) of the first platform (with id 0) are used in this case.
+Note that four devices (with ids 0,1,2,3) of the first platform (with id 0) are used in this case.
 The helper function defined next is used to time the runtimes needed for the training and testing phases of each method:

 .. literalinclude:: ../examples/astronomy.py
     :start-after: n_neighbors=10